-Action Description ec2:DescribeNetworkInterfaces ec2:DescribeAddresses This is required when obtaining information of EIP and network interfaces. ec2:AssociateAddress This is required when associating EIP with ENI. ec2:DisassociateAddress This is required when disassociating EIP from ENI.
+Action Description ec2:DescribeNetworkInterfaces ec2:DescribeAddresses This is required when obtaining information of EIP and network interfaces.
+This is an individual PID in ec2:AssociateAddress This is required when associating EIP with ENI. ec2:DisassociateAddress This is required when disassociating EIP from ENI.